 The North Carolina Museum of Natural Sciences, the North Carolina State Capitol, and the North Carolina Museum of Art are nearby.
 The Longleaf Hotel is another choice in the downtown Raleigh area.
-Located near the convention center, the hotel has a bar, a terrace, free Wi-Fi, and evening entertainment.
+The hotel has a bar, terrace, free Wi-Fi, and evening entertainment near the convention center.

 4. Airborne and Special Operations Museum

-Located at Fort Bragg, the Airborne and Special Operations Museum is on a mission to engage, inspire, and educate the public on military history.
+Located at Fort Bragg, the Airborne and Special Operations Museum aims to engage, inspire, and educate the public on military history.
 Peruse exhibits on U.S. Army history, WWII vehicles, Korea and Cold War displays, early weapons, current campaigns, special operations forces, audio and visual exhibits, and more.

-The museum has a really unique attraction that you’ll want to check out.
-The Pritzker Motion Simulator puts you in the high-def picture of WWII maneuvers.
+The museum has a unique attraction that you’ll want to check out.
+The Pritzker Motion Simulator puts you in the high-definition of WWII maneuvers.
 This can be experienced at an additional cost.
 We consider it one of the best things to do in the Fayetteville area.